jcguevarag/FiCoRI/README.md

 ## Notice:

-*Scripts in charge of data processing will be upload soon-
+*Scripts in charge of data processing will be upload soon*